-The page on gallbladder disease recommends eating 3 cups of beans daily, spread out into 6 1/2 cup servings.
+The page on gallbladder disease recommends eating 3 cups of beans daily, spread out into six 1/2 cup servings.
 The point of this is to keep the soluble fiber in the body at all times so it can soak up and bind with the dirty bile.
 Eventually there will be only clean bile!

 I bought Katie’s Everything Beans book to get more ideas on incorporating beans into my meal planning.
-It’s fine to just sit down with a bowl of beans, thankfully I love beans.
+It’s fine to just sit down with a bowl of beans, because thankfully I love beans.
 But as the pregnancy progresses and my food aversions get stronger, it will be more difficult, I’m sure.

 Here are a few more tips for eating beans for pregnancy nausea:

 - Try a variety of beans.
 I’ve found that my favorite is pintos.
 If I eat one variety too often I begin to develop an aversion and eating them isn’t as pleasant.
 So mix it up.
 Limas, blackeyed peas, butter beans, white beans, black beans, kidney beans, pintos… there are plenty to try.

 - Add spice to your beans.
 I find that a dash of Tabasco makes my early morning beans much more palatable.
 The vinegar in the hot sauce is pleasant when I’m pregnant.

 - Eat hummus (it’s made from chickpeas).
 Buy the plain (no garlic!) variety and dip raw veggies in it.